kubernetes-sigs/gateway-api/geps/gep-3798/index.md

 ### Why: The Problem This Solves
 Currently, achieving client IP-based session persistence within Kubernetes Gateway API environments often requires vendor-specific annotations or out-of-band configurations on the underlying load balancer or ingress controller.
 This approach has several drawbacks:

-* Lack of Portability: Configurations are not easily transferable between different Gateway API implementations, leading to vendor lock-in and increased operational overhead when migrating or using multiple controllers.

 * Inconsistent User Experience: Users have to learn different methods for configuring the same logical feature depending on their chosen Gateway API implementation.

-* Limited API Expressiveness: Important traffic management capabilities are not directly exposed or controlled through the Gateway API, making it less comprehensive for certain application requirements.
+Configurations are not easily transferable between different Gateway API implementations, leading to vendor lock-in and increased operational overhead when migrating or using multiple controllers.

 * Reduced Visibility: The desired session persistence behavior is not explicitly declared within the Gateway API resources, making it harder to audit, manage, and understand the routing logic from a single source of truth.